ikmb/exome-seq/docs/usage.md

 The following human genome assembly versions are supported on MedCluster (see resources.config on how this is set):

 * GRCh38 (patch 1, with decoys and masked PAR regions - see [here](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/001/405/GCA_000001405.15_GRCh38/seqs_for_alignment_pipelines.ucsc_ids/) )
+* GRCh38_g1k (patch1, as used by the 1000 genomes consortium and the Illumina Dragen system - see [here](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/GRCh38_reference_genome/))
 * GRCh38_no_alt (patch 1, no ALT contigs, with decoys and masked PAR regions - see [here](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/001/405/GCA_000001405.15_GRCh38/seqs_for_alignment_pipelines.ucsc_ids/) )
 * GRCh38_p14 (patch 14 without further modifications, see [here](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/001/405/GCA_000001405.29_GRCh38.p14/) )
 * GRCh38_no_alt_p14 (patch 14 without ALT contigs, see [here](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/001/405/GCA_000001405.29_GRCh38.p14/) )

 The choice is with the user, although we recommend a non-ALT version because downstream variant callers and effect prediction tools are not able to deal with ALT-located variants in a meaningful way.

+Basically: If you want a version that is optimized for short read alignment, use GRCh38_no_alt.
+If you need your data to be compatible with results from the Illumina Dragen platform, use GRCh38_g1k.
+If you need to work with the latest patch level, use GRCh38_no_alt_p14.

 ### `--aligner` [default = "bwa2"]
 The following alignment algorithms are supported